-In addition, its REDLITHIUM 2.0 compact battery pack can give up to 20% more power and two times more recharges compared to a standard li-ion batteries.
+In addition, its REDLITHIUM 2.0 compact battery pack can give up to 20% more power and two times more recharges compared to standard Li-ion batteries.

-This impact wrench also gives up to 1,400 inch per pounds of torque.
+This impact wrench also gives up to 1,400 inches per pound of torque.
 This impact wrench’s weight and compact size drive extra control and less user exertion.
 Its integrated LED lighting system illuminates work surfaces in dark conditions.

 - Give optimized overload protection and performance using total system communication between charger, battery, and the tool itself

 - Superior pack performance, electronics, and construction deliver more work per charge and more work over pack life than any other battery on the market today

 - Can give up to 1,400 inches per pound of peak torque with optimum sustained torque to complete different types of applications

 - Doesn’t really tighten bolts as tight as cordless ratchets